The path to motherhood is no picnic

 I started my private practice to offer all women support in navigating THE biggest transition of their adult life.
 I want to make sure that women in our society are able to do more than survive this time of life.
 I want you to be able to thrive!

-I have advanced training in assessing, diagnosing and treating Maternal Mental Health disorders through both The Postpartum Stress Center and Postpartum Support International.
-I'm on the Board of Directors of San Diego’s Postpartum Health Alliance, a member of the American Society of Reproductive Medicine, and a partner of Resolve: The National Infertility Association.
+I have advanced training in trauma, infertility, loss and assessing, diagnosing and treating antenatal and Perinatal Mental Health Disorders (PMADs) through both The Postpartum Stress Center and Postpartum Support International.
+I'm also trained in EMDR (Eye Movement Desensitization and Reprocessing), an evidence-based treatment for trauma.
+I spent two years on the Board of Directors of San Diego’s Postpartum Health Alliance where' I’m currently a member.
+I’m also a proud member of the American Society of Reproductive Medicine, EMDRIA and a partner of Resolve: The National Infertility Association.

 How I work